A free permit, space in a parking lot of your choice, a cleaner environment and saving money – what more could a program offer?

 Establishing a Carpool

-Carpools consist of two or more people traveling in the same vehicle, one of which is deemed the Coordinator.
-All carpool members must register at GoMaine.org.
+Carpools consist of two or more employees traveling in the same vehicle, one of which is deemed the Coordinator.
+All carpool members must apply for Car Pooling permit and register at GoMaine.org.
 Data collected will not be used for any other purpose.

 By following the steps provided, GoMaine.org will help with quick and easy ride-matches of individuals who have similar schedules that work and live near each other.
 The group chooses a Coordinator who brings the completed application to 523 DTAV, Community Center; picks up the free permit, and chooses the lot where the carpool group will park each day.

 All carpool member are expected to be knowledgeable of the Carpool Rules and Regulations.